MagicRedDeer/MagicRedDeer.github.io/content/pages/projects.md

 Developed a tool for efficient extraction of previews and caches from multiple shot animation scenes.

-## Integration of FingerPrint Data into Attendance Management
+## Integration Fingerprint data for Attendance Management

-Updated the internal
+Integration of the customized in house attendance data with fingerprint information.
+Implementation of company policies.

 ## Digital Asset Management